-ii.
+iii.
 Descriptive error messages

-Fatal errors should print a descriptive message beginning with "FATAL ERROR:".
-Warnings or non-fatal error messages should be prefaced with "WARNING:".
-As with executable code, error messages in scripts should be written so that if an issue arises, the context of that error or failure is communicated as early and as clearly as possible.
+Fatal errors must print a descriptive message beginning with "FATAL ERROR:".
+Warnings or non-fatal error messages must be prefaced with "WARNING:".
+As with executable code, error messages in scripts must be written so that if an issue arises, the context of that error or failure is communicated as early and as clearly as possible.

-iii.
+iv.
 Appropriate modes of failure

-An executable should not terminate abnormally with a segmentation or memory fault for errors that are discoverable/trappable.
-For example, lack of input data should be handled either in the script before the executable runs, or by the executable if checking in the script is not practical.
+An executable must not terminate abnormally with a segmentation or memory fault for errors that are discoverable/trappable.
+For example, lack of input data must be handled either in the script before the executable runs, or by the executable if checking in the script is not practical.

-iv.
-Minimize the time it takes to re-run a failed job

-In places where restarts can be applied to save time when recovering from a failure, they should.
+- v.
+Minimize the time it takes to re-run a failed job Restart capability must be applied to save time when recovering from a failure.
 Long running jobs that have multiple executable calls might be a good candidate to break into two smaller jobs so that if a failure occurs, only the problem part need be re-run and the time to completion is shorter.

-v.
-No background processing
+Any job that runs longer than 15 minutes is required to have restart capability built in such that the process picks up where it left off when rerun. - vi.
+No background processing vii.
+No external-pointing symlinks viii.
+Working directories